On-Device Transcription for Research Interviews and Session Notes

 The workflow problem

 This creates an awkward situation with transcription.
 Transcription is genuinely useful for this kind of work.
 Researchers need interview transcripts for coding and analysis.
-Clinicians benefit from session notes that capture more than what the clinician remembered to type afterward.
-Therapists sometimes work from transcripts when reviewing a session or consulting with a supervisor.
-But the dominant transcription tools on the market — the ones that come up first when you search — all route your audio through a third-party cloud service, which for confidentiality reasons makes them structurally wrong for this kind of work, regardless of how good their accuracy is.
+Clinicians benefit from session notes that capture more than what got typed up afterward.
+Therapists sometimes work from transcripts when reviewing a session or preparing for consultation.
+But the transcription tools that come up first when you search all route your audio through a third-party cloud service, which for confidentiality reasons makes them structurally wrong for this kind of work, regardless of how accurate they are.

-The result, historically, has been a mix of workarounds.
-Some people transcribe manually, which is accurate but enormously time-consuming.
-Some people do without transcripts and work from the recording and their notes.
-Some people negotiate with their institution's IT department for an enterprise transcription service that will sign the right paperwork, which mostly only works for large, well-funded institutions.
+The result, historically, has been workarounds.
+Some people transcribe manually, which is accurate but takes forever.
+Some people skip transcripts and work from the recording and their notes.
+Some people negotiate with their institution's IT department for an enterprise service that will sign the right paperwork, which mostly only works at large, well-funded institutions.
 Some people use cloud services anyway and hope the relevant policies hold.

 An important caveat up front

-Before anything else: on-device processing addresses the privacy concern but does not by itself constitute regulatory compliance.
-HIPAA, FERPA, GDPR, IRB protocols, institutional information security policies — these each have procedural and documentation requirements that live separately from the underlying technology.
+On-device processing addresses the privacy concern.
+It does not, by itself, constitute regulatory compliance.
+HIPAA, FERPA, GDPR, IRB protocols, institutional information security policies: these each have procedural and documentation requirements that live separately from the technology underneath.

-If your work is subject to any of those frameworks, the right move is to take the specifics of on-device processing — what it does, what data is or is not transmitted, where it is stored — to the person or committee responsible for your compliance and ask whether it meets their requirements.
-Most of the time, the architecture is the part they were actually worried about, and an on-device workflow will be easier to approve than a cloud one.
+If your work is subject to any of those frameworks, the right move is to take the specifics of on-device processing (what it does, what data is and isn't transmitted, where things are stored) to the person or committee responsible for your compliance and ask whether it meets their requirements.
+Most of the time the architecture is the part they were actually worried about, and an on-device workflow is easier to get approved than a cloud one.
 But the approval still has to happen through your institution's process.
-This post is not legal advice, and no transcription app is a substitute for your IRB or your compliance officer.
+This post is not legal advice.
+No transcription app is a substitute for your IRB or your compliance officer.

 With that said: